Adam bryant miller, PhD

 Carolina Duque Echeverry

-Carolina is a junior at the University of North Carolina at Chapel Hill studying Psychology.
+Carolina is a senior at the University of North Carolina at Chapel Hill studying Psychology.
 She is interested in understanding neural processes associated with emotion and how they differ among individuals of varying backgrounds in connection to race, culture and early life experiences.
 In the future, Carolina hopes to continue doing research and later pursue graduate studies.

 Angela Rosimo velasco

-Angela is a junior at the University of North Carolina at Chapel Hill studying Psychology and minoring in Neuroscience.
+Angela is a senior at the University of North Carolina at Chapel Hill studying Psychology and minoring in Neuroscience.
 Angela is excited to learn more about the process of research and further understand the complexity of the brain and the unique experiences that influences its development.
 She hopes to one day continue doing research and attend graduate school.

-Diane is a sophomore at the University of North Carolina at Chapel Hill studying Neuroscience and Chemistry.
+Diane is a junior at the University of North Carolina at Chapel Hill studying Neuroscience and Chemistry.
 Diane is interested in using neuroimaging as an avenue to investigate and attempt to understand the complexity of the human brain.
 She hopes to continue doing research and pursue graduate school.
 Outside of school, Diane enjoys photography, traveling, music, hiking, and laughing with family and friends on her latest adventures.